 RSPCA is a name that’s synonymous with looking out for the welfare of pets and animals, so choosing RSPCA pet insurance for your dog or cat should be an easy decision.
-Widely advertised on television and online, RSPCA pet insurance is the most popular pet insurance plan in Australia.
+Widely advertised on television and online, RSPCA pet insurance is one of the most popular pet insurance plan in Australia.

 While the RSPCA brand is attached to pet insurance, the program is actually marketed by Greenstone Financial Services and underwritten by The Hollard Insurance Company, which is one of the largest providers of pet insurance in Australia.